We love our Dogs and a lot of our work is looking after dogs. We offer an extensive service for our Canine clients including:

 Part of the new Clinic build was having a dedicated dental area with a special dental treatment table and state of the art Dental Unit.
 We can perform all routine dental procedures such as baby teeth extraction, teeth extraction, ultrasonic scaling etc.

-With our purpose built Vet hospital we have a dedicated sterile operating theatre for all our sterile surgeries.
+With our purpose built Vet hospital we have two dedicated sterile operating theatres for all our sterile surgeries.
 Our up to date Anaesthetic machines are equipped with Respiratory, Pulse, Oxygen and Blood pressure monitors just as you would see in any Human operating theatre.

 We have trained Veterinary anaesthetist nurses to monitor your dog during all surgeries and recovery afterwards in the recovery and intensive care area.
 In this theatre we perform operations such as desexing, cesareans, tumour removal, lumpectomies, orthopedic, soft tissue, intestinal and organ surgery.